PehJiaYuan/WordCloud-and-SentimentAnalysis/README.md

 <br>
 <div align="center"><img src="images/top10_words.png"/></div>

-From the 10 most frequent words, we can infer the key message from the budget is that there “Will” be “Support” for“Business” and “Worker” because of “Covid”
+From the 10 most frequent words, we can infer the key message from the budget is that there “Will” be “Support” for“Business” and “Worker” because of “Covid”.
+This is further supported by additional literature research whereby 2021 was a period where the COVID-19 cases were still high in Singapore and many businesses were sufferring from the effects of cicuit breaker and dining in restrictions placed by the government.

 <br>